SliderCO-007/travel-bucket-list/README.md

 #### Description:

-Travel Bucket List is a website where registered users can create a bucket list of dream destinations that they aspire to visit before their time on this Earth expires.
+Travel Bucket List is a website where registered users can create a bucket list of dream destinations that they aspire to visit before their time on Earth expires.
 Visitors can register as users then search for destinations and add them to their personal travel bucket list.
 Once a destination is saved to their list, they can view all of their destinations on the main page or on an interactive map.
 Using the street view, users can see actual images of their destination and visualize themselves being there!
 Finally, users can check the bucket list item off their list and mark it done